 We present the following table of the total direct compensation (salary, annual cash bonus and long-term incentive equity awards) of our named executive officers as approved and considered by the Compensation Committee, which omits certain items required by SEC rules to be reported in the Summary Compensation Table presented in "Compensation Tables and Related Narrative" in this proxy statement.
-The below table reflects that, as discussed further below in "-Elements of Compensation-Annual Cash Bonus-2019 Annual Incentive Plan Overview", the Compensation Committee and Mr. Barrack agreed that Mr. Barrack would not receive any cash payment for his annual cash bonus compensation for 2019.
+The below table reflects that, as discussed further below in "-Elements of Compensation-Annual Cash Bonus-2019 Annual Incentive Plan Overview", the Compensation for 2019.
 Instead, 115% of the 2019 annual cash bonus compensation that was earned by Mr. Barrack pursuant to the 2019 Annual Incentive Plan was paid to Mr. Barrack in the form of shares of the Company's Class A common stock, subject generally to a three-year lock-up.
 In addition, the following table excludes amounts reflected in the Summary Compensation Table in respect of incentive fee allocation payments made to named executive officers, as such payments are generally non-recurring in nature.
-Therefore, we believe that the below tables most accurately reflect the historical compensation of such named executive officers and are considered by the Compensation Committee in its decisions regarding executive compensation.
+Therefore, we believe that the below tables most accurately reflect the historical compensation of such named executive officers and are considered by the Compensation.